-10. INFORMATION CONCERNING PARENT, SUBSIDIARIES, AND AFFILIATES

-A-O. Material Related Party Transactions
+10. INFORMATION CONCERNING PARENT, SUBSIDIARIES, AND AFFILIATESA-O. Material Related Party Transactions

-Management believes that its transactions with affiliates are fair and reasonable; however, operations of the Company may not be indicative of those that would have occurred if it had operated as an independent company.
+Management believes that the Company's transactions with affiliates are fair and reasonable; however, operations of the Company may not be indicative of those that would have occurred if it had operated as an independent company.